Muhammad-Mohsin-Raza/hack_and_snack/README.md

 3. Once the User is done checking the nearby restaurants he could logout with a single button atthe top right.

 ## How we built it ⚙️
+The real gem behind this project is the Geoapify API for Places.
+This API provides details on twenty of hotels, making it possible for us to include custom details for so many beaches.
+Although this API only provides information about hotels in Pakistan, we hope to add hotels from around the world in the future.
+The data from the Geoapify API is queried by our server hourly, and saved into our MongoDB database (to avoid overloading their API).
+This database can be queried by name and location (latitude, longitude).
+Another part of our project is that we have provide an option for sign in with google , facebook and twitter using Passport.js and one can also continue without login.